origami-sweater/restaurant-reservations/README.md

 1. You should not need to make changes to the `./front-end/.env` file unless you want to connect to a backend at a location other than `http://localhost:5001`.
 1. Run `npm install` to install project dependencies.
 1. Run `npm run start:dev` to start your server in development mode.

-If you have trouble getting the server to run, reach out for assistance.

-## Running tests

-This project has unit, integration, and end-to-end (e2e) tests.
-You have seen unit and integration tests in previous projects.
-End-to-end tests use browser automation to interact with the application just like the user does.
-Once the tests are passing for a given user story, you have implemented the necessary functionality.

-Test are split up by user story.
-You can run the tests for a given user story by running:

-`npm run test:X` where `X` is the user story number.

-Have a look at the following examples:

-- `npm run test:1` runs all the tests for user story 1 (both frontend and backend).
-- `npm run test:3:backend` runs only the backend tests for user story 3.
-- `npm run test:3:frontend` runs only the frontend tests for user story 3.

-Whenever possible, frontend tests will run before backend tests to help you follow outside-in development.

-> **Note** When running `npm run test:X` If the frontend tests fail, the tests will stop before running the backend tests.
-Remember, you can always run `npm run test:X:backend` or `npm run test:X:frontend` to target a specific part of the application.

-Since tests take time to run, you might want to consider running only the tests for the user story you're working on at any given time.

-Once you have all user stories complete, you can run all the tests using the following commands:

-- `npm test` runs _all_ tests.
-- `npm run test:backend` runs _all_ backend tests.
-- `npm run test:frontend` runs _all_ frontend tests.
-- `npm run test:e2e` runs only the end-to-end tests.

-If you would like a reminder of which npm scripts are available, run `npm run` to see a list of available commands.

-Note that the logging level for the backend is set to `warn` when running tests and `info` otherwise.

-> **Note**: After running `npm test`, `npm run test:X`, or `npm run test:e2e` you might see something like the following in the output: `[start:frontend] Assertion failed:`.
-This is not a failure, it is just the frontend project getting shutdown automatically.

-> **Note**: If you are getting a `unable to resolve dependency tree` error when running the frontend tests, run the following command: `npm install --force --prefix front-end`.
-This will allow you to run the frontend tests.

-> **Hint**: If you stop the tests before they finish, it can leave the test database in an unusual state causing the tests to fail unexpectedly the next time you run them.
-If this happens, delete all tables in the test database, including the `knex_*` tables, and try the tests again.

-### Frontend test timeout failure

-Running the frontend tests on a resource constrained computer may result in timeout failures.

-If you believe your implementation is correct, but needs a bit more time to finish, you can update the `testTimeout` value in `front-end/e2e/jest.config.js`.
-A value of 10000 or even 12000 will give each test a few more seconds to complete.

-#### Screenshots

-To help you better understand what might be happening during the end-to-end tests, screenshots are taken at various points in the test.

-The screenshots are saved in `front-end/.screenshots` and you can review them after running the end-to-end tests.

-You can use the screenshots to debug your code by rendering additional information on the screen.